 Creating Your Own Roadmap

 What our group created forms a fantastic foundation for you to create your own strategic roadmap for digital transformation.
-You’ll need to add capabilities specific to your operations, a set of priorities reflecting where you are in your digital transformation journey, and additional actions and initiatives — but overall, it will give you a fantastic head start.
+Your capabilities will of course be specific to your own operations, and your priorities, actions and initiatives will be quite different depending on where you are in your digital transformation journey — but overall, it will give you a solid starting block.